 Place unopened cans into the cold water, resting on their sides.
 Make sure the cans are completely submerged with an additional inch or two of water on top.
 (Water level is key to this recipe working out.)

-Set the timer for two hours.
+Set the timer for your preferred consistency.
 The goal here is to use steady heat.

 You’ll want to check the pan every 30 minutes to make sure the cans are still covered in water, because it cooks down.
 Top off with more water if necessary.
 You can rotate the cans (using tongs) if you’re concerned about it cooking unevenly.
 Just remember you're dealing with hot water and extremely hot pans, so use tongs carefully!